 Imagine if you could get paid just for deciding to settle in a particular Spanish village.
-It might sound a little far-fetched, but in some corners of Spain, it’s become a genuine offer.
-A steady trickle of locals towards the cities—and, in some cases, abroad—has left many rural areas nearly deserted.
+In some corners of Spain, it’s become a genuine offer.
+A steady trickle of locals towards the cities has left many rural areas nearly deserted.
 This has given rise to the sort of ghost towns you stumble across on a weekend hike.
 The lack of inhabitants means scarce resources, fewer services, and local councils now pulling out all the stops to tackle depopulation.

 Several Spanish municipalities have rolled out tempting schemes offering cash grants, free land in Spain for new builds, or even a job if you move in.
 It’s an intriguing route for anyone searching for a different lifestyle and a real chance to get paid to move to Spain.
 It’s not usually a case of bagging abandoned villages in Spain for free, but you’ll still find some of the best places to live in rural Spain dangling tidy incentives to attract newcomers.